imgntn/j360/README.md

 # How this works
 Basically you take a cube camera, save it to equirectangular photo, and then stitch those together to make a video.
 Add some metadata and voila!
 You can then post them to Facebook and Youtube.

 I made some modifications to the [CCapture.js library](https://github.com/spite/ccapture.js/), where I added a CC360Encoder class that calls into an cubemap to equirectangular image capture library [from the same author](https://github.com/spite/THREE.CubemapToEquirectangular).
 I made modifications to that library also, where I prepare the cube camera data for the encoder with the preBlob class.
-Finally, I was running into memory issues very quickly, so I re-implemented batching in CCapture.js for the equirectangular .jpg sequences.
+Finally, I was running into memory issues very quickly, so I re-implemented the broken batching in CCapture.js for .jpg sequences.

-It will capture a batch every N seconds, according to the autoSaveTime parameter.
+The app will capture a batch every N seconds, according to the autoSaveTime parameter.
 Save and unarchive these .tar files, then use FFMPEG to stitch the images together.
 See the post on Medium for more about metadata.

 # Try Online